mitadic/webserv/README.md

 	Sets the maximum allowed size for the client request body.

 - **`error_page [status code] [relative path]`**
-	Configures a custom error page for a specific HTTP status code.
+	Sets a custom error page for a specific HTTP status code.

 - **`root [root of the location]`**
 	Specifies the root directory for serving files.